 The HCPSS Digital Education Program enhances traditional instruction with digital content, encourages blended and online instruction to promote anywhere, anytime learning, and provide students with the option to extend learning through advanced and college-level courses.
+Policy 8200 Digital Education outlines the implementation of digital learning in Howard County public schools.

 Original Credit Courses